-- People with disabilities are vulnerable to HIV infection (in 15 years of work on this site have never seen one campaign to motivate the practice of safe sex for people with disabilities, whether physical, either, sensory;
+- People with disabilities are vulnerable to infection with HIV (In 15 years of work on this site I have never seen a single campaign that motivates the practice of safer sex for people with disabilities, whether physical or sensory;

-- People with HIV can, in line with the very different evolution of infection by HIV and / or AIDS manifestations become disabled.
+- People with HIV may, in line with the very diverse evolution of HIV infection and / or manifestations of AIDS, become disabled.

-Living proof of this is my person, who has been victimized by a vicious disabling process because of a peripheral neuropathy, which has affected my hands more vigorous manner, giving me Sorry news about future possible and, on the other hand, an almost infinite exacerbation of my dyslexia, which implies an increasing number of revisions that at the end, They turn out to be relatively useless, because we always end up escaping typos or spelling and / or grammar which I find inexcusable for a person who intends to propose to me (...) without any social security resource hámais kind of half decade (living as God provides).
+Living proof of this is my person, who has been victimized by a vicious disabling process because of a peripheral neuropathy, which has struck me in a more vigorous way, giving me regretful news about possible futures and, on the other hand, an almost infinite exacerbation of my dyslexia, which implies in an increasing number of revisions that, in the end, prove to be relatively useless, since they always escape typing errors or spelling and / or grammar that I consider to be unforgivable for a person who proposes to what I propose (...) without recourse to social security for more than half a decade (living as God provides).

-The original news comes from The Guardian, one British newspaper.
-This puts us relatively pointless, because it deals with UK law and, however, gives us news of advances they obtained with which even dreamed of and put in the rider against negative injunctions that can always arise, translated and edited, for our incipient society, prolific in injustice and even cowardice ...
-Anyway, any resemblance co our (im) Security, is not a coincidence, it is a systematic way of reallocating resources to government coffers of their respective countries in a way I qu day dirty ( unclean) to get money and "round public accounts ...
+The original news comes from The Guardian, a British newspaper.
+This puts us relatively out of the question, because it deals with British legislation, and yet it gives us news of advances that they have obtained with which we have not even dreamed, and sets us up against negative injunctions that can always arise, translated and edited, for our still incipient society, prolific in injustices and even cowardice ...
+Any resemblance to our (im) Social Security is not a mere coincidence, it is a systematic way of reallocating resources to the governmental coffers of their respective countries in a dirty way filthy) to get money and "round up public accounts ...

-We are concerned about the current and projected impacts on people with disabilities of changes in employment support and disability support allowance; outstanding issues with job skills assessment; the reduction of the local authority with regard to expenditure; the substitution of the allowance for social care due to incapacity for personal autonomy; the closure of independent living and the reduction of the housing allowance (reports(10 May).
+We are concerned with the current and projected impacts on people with disabilities in the changes in support of employment and support allowance for people with disabilities; outstanding issues with the assessment of work capacities; the reduction of local authority regarding expenses; the substitution of the subsidy to social assistance for the incapacity of personal autonomy; the closure of life and the reduction of housing subsidies (Report(10 May).

 These changes are having a negative impact on the lives of people with disabilities and their companions, and are likely to undermine or remove control and choice of home, work, and community life as autonomous choices of the disabled person.